The Office Of Enrollment and Retention Management Communication

 Enrollment and Retention Management Communication: Our name is our mission statement.
 Through integrated and comprehensive communication plans, we create and develop a wide range of compelling, strategic recruitment and retention solutions to assist key University departments in achieving their desired student enrollment profile.

-As an integrated multi-dimensional marketing team, we bring expertise from the fields of art, design, web, and media to provide service and solutions that are of the highest quality.
-We aspire to be progressive leaders in the field of higher education marketing serving enrollment and retention, and strive to create strategic, unique communications for select markets within Saint Louis University.
+As an integrated multi-dimensional marketing team, we bring expertise from the fields of art, design, web and media to provide service and solutions that are of the highest quality.
+We aspire to be progressive leaders in the field of higher education marketing serving enrollment and retention, and we strive to create strategic, unique communications for select markets within Saint Louis University.

 ERMC Fast Facts

-- ERMC develops creates marketing strategies, communication plans and marketing materials for high-capacity programs and specialized University and ERM initiatives.
+- ERMC develops marketing strategies, communication plans and marketing materials for high-capacity programs and specialized University and ERM initiatives.

 About Debra Williams